 Midges (family Chironomidae) are small, non-biting flies that look a lot like mosquitoes.
 These insects can be found almost anywhere.
 There are about 670 species of midges in our part of the world.

 Emerging adults usually swarm late in the day to mate.
-The adults do not feed, and live for only three to five days.
+The adults do not feed and live for only 3 to 5 days.

 Some midge larvae are known as bloodworms.
 Their unusual red colour is due to haemoglobin (respiratory blood pigment) that allows them to live in water with very low oxygen levels.

 Midges often occur in huge swarms, usually in the evening, especially in Edmonton's lakeside communities.
 Although the insects are harmless, large numbers of them can be annoying and can cause concern to homeowners as they are commonly mistaken for clouds of mosquitoes.